Skip to content

 Walking and Daily Movement

-• A short walk after each main meal
+• A short walk after meals

 Protein and Balanced Meals

-Key principles for blood sugar-supportive eating include:
+Key principles may include:

 Managing Cortisol